npr/cdoc-spec-site/_includes/contentrights.md

 For "read" operations, not having an explicit "whitelist" means that the default read behavior applies, where any PMP user with an API Key (or alternative valid authentication token) can "read" a document.
 By defining a blacklist you can restrict specific users/organizations, but since they can probably easily register as another user - are you really securing anything?

 Defining a "blacklist" permission relation without a "whitelist" permission relation also defined on a document is usually a ["smell"](http://en.wikipedia.org/wiki/Code_smell) of potential misconfiguration.
 It is not invalid, since it is not technically wrong, but publishers should be careful and treat such definitions as indications of a possible error.

-#### Rights Management Workflow

-To modify permissions on a document, it must be retrieved as a whole, permissions altered and re-saved.
-There may be a support implemented for PATCH in the future, but no such feature is planned for the current version.

-Permissions must be specified on the story itself during a publish PUT or POST.
-Server performs following processing steps:

-1. receive document
-1. do immediate validation checks
-  * do permission groups referenced exist?
-  * do "additive" math of all "permissions" link relations and calculate resulting permissions for each group.
-1. build denormalized list of allowed organizations (if not public)
-1. attach list of allowed organizations to the document
-1. attach list of allowed organizations to the search document
-1. index search document